 On February 3, 2017, Judge Robart, of the United States District Court for the Western District of Washington, issued a temporary restraining order and held that significant and ongoing harm was being inflicted on substantial numbers of people, to the detriment of the States, by means of an Executive Order that the States were likely to be able to prove was unlawful.
-The district court enjoined and restrained the nationwide enforcement of sections 3(c) and 5(a)-(c) of the January 27th Executive Order.
-It enjoined section 5(e) to the extent that section “purports to prioritize refugee claims of certain religious minorities,” and prohibited the government from “proceeding with any action that prioritizes the refugee claims of certain religious minorities.”
 On February 9, the Ninth Circuit denied the government’s motion for an emergency stay of a temporary restraining order regarding the President’s executive order banning entry into the United States from seven majority-Muslim countries.

 Presidential Executive Orders

 The President, through several Executive Orders, is focused on expanding border security, erecting a wall on the U.S. southern border, expanding immigration enforcement (terminating 2014 ICE priorities), imposing a travel ban on Muslim-majority countries, and suspending refugee resettlement for 120 days.
 PAIR is committed to protecting immigrant rights and it’s asylum-seeker and detained clients.
-Please contact a staff member if you have any question about your status or your legal rights.
-For more information on the January 25th and January 27th Executive Orders, please visit the House home page.
+Please contact a PAIR staff member if you have any question about your status or your legal rights.

 DHS Extends and Redesignates Yemen for TPS